peteonrails/zfs-on-clear-linux/README.md

 ### Installing new kernels with ZFS root

+If you use ZFS for your CLR_ROOT, then clr-boot-manager will no longer automatically install new kernels for you: you'll have to set them up manually when updated kernels are available.

+Hopefully, by now you understand why *this is a good thing*.

-Whenever a new kernel is available, which in Clear Linux is often if you use a native-series kernel, you will find that the Clear Linux tools will refuse to install your new kernel with an error similar to this:
+When a new kernel is available, you will find that the Clear Linux tools will refuse to install your new kernel with an error similar to this:
 ```
 Calling post-update helper scripts